 To foster and stimulate a greater degree of scientific effort in the protection and improvement of public health, and to bring about better understanding, integration and promotion of public health service.

 Southern Health Update

-SHA publishes a newsletter three times a year which is sent to all individual,fellow, retiree, student, contributing and associate members.
+SHA publishes newsletters throughout the year which are available on our website.
 Members are encouraged to contribute articles for publication.

 In addition to articles relating to SHA, the Southern Health “Update” also includes a section on what’s going on in the various states in the region, state affiliate association news, and a consumer news section.